treipatru/dotfiles_old/readme.md

 * Entries in IGNORELIST are ignored completely.
 * Entries which already exist locally ask for overwrite confirmation.
-* `.local` files are never overwritten if they exist.
+* `.local` files are never overwritten if they exist (e.g. .gitconfig.local).
-* Files in repo root are soft linked to home root so that changes can be easily made and pushed.
+* Files in repo root are soft linked to home root.
 * Folders are copied, not linked.

-This is to avoid local content being rewritten and especially deleted (e.g. keys in `.ssh/`).
+The idea is to use links for config files to making the repo easily updatable.
+For folders it is preferable to copy as we don't want to delete already existing (sensitive) content such as `.ssh/config` or others.

 ### What it looks like